 Residence halls at the Main, Ambler, and Tyler School of Art campuses, as well as several leased, off-campus housing options provide an opportunity for students to extend their learning experiences beyond the classroom, library, and laboratory.
 University Housing attempts to create group living environments in which each student is encouraged to develop as an individual in an atmosphere that promotes emotional, social, and intellectual development.
 In addition, University Housing is committed to creating community living environments that value and promote an appreciation for diversity of cultures, lifestyles, and people.
-Please check the Office of University Housing’s website, as well as Tyler and Ambler campus websites for additional information on residential services available.
-In addition, also note that the newest University Housing facility, Strawbridges, will welcome 239 Main Campus upper-class and Transfer students when it opens in August 2004.
+Please check the Office of University Housing’s website, as well as Tyler and Ambler campus websites, for additional information on residential services available.
+In addition, also note that the newest University Housing facility, Strawbridges, welcomed 239 Main Campus upper-class and Transfer students when it opened in August 2004.
 The eight-story, residence unit is located in Center City at the corner of Filbert and 8th Streets.
 A 24-hour 7-day-a-week shuttle service will provide students with transportation to and from the Main Campus and Strawbridges.
-Featuring apartment-style accommodations, this facility will provide students a close community of Temple students and the benefits of independence that apartment-style living offers .
+Featuring apartment-style accommodations, this facility provides students with a close community of Temple students and the benefits of independence that apartment-style living offers.

 The Office of University Housing website also provides online resources to assist Temple University students in locating off-campus housing.